CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 * Describe the core story and lineage information of the world of Katalossa
 * Act as a resource for clarifications on the Crestfallen LARP rules during gameplay.

 ### Disclaimer

 We understand that learning the entire rulebook is difficult and mistakes will happen.
 While we want everyone to understand all of the rules as much as possible, we have a very friendly and understanding community.
 We want to lift each other up.

 Players should review the Code of Conduct and Philosophies first, as these impact the safety and expectations of all attendees.
-After this, the player should learn the rules systems that they will be interacting with most as their character.
-Next, the conditions and combat sections will be important to know for character survival.
+After this, the player should learn the rules systems that they are interacting with most as their character.
+Next, the conditions and combat sections are important to know for character survival.
 Finally, the players should review any rules they have skipped as they may be useful to know later on.

 ### Parts of a Character

 A player’s character (PC for short) is how they interact with the game world and is broken into the following parts

-* Backstory: This is the PC's history before coming to an event.
+* **Backstory**: This is the PC's history before coming to an event.
 This can include a number of items such as previous schooling, occupation, family, home town, minor/major events, etc.
-* Persona: This is the PC's personality.
+* **Persona**: This is the PC's personality.
 This often times can be tied to the characters backstory, but does not have to be.
 Examples of persona may include the PC's temper, mannerisms, quirks, irritants, etc.
-* Character Sheet: These are the abilities that the PC can perform within the rules of the Crestfallen LARP game.
+* **Character Sheet**: These are the abilities that the PC can perform within the rules of the Crestfallen LARP game.
 Items found on the Character Sheet include lineage, Body Points, Essence Points, Stamina Points, Energy Points, Skill Categories, Skills, Bank Funds, and notes regarding the character.
-* Costuming and Gear:  These are the physical representations that the player uses for the PC.
+* **Costuming and Gear**:  These are the physical representations that the player uses for the PC.
 These may include Lineage prosthetics/paint, weapons, potions, wands, and tagged items.

+## Character Building Advice

 As mentioned before, everyone will use this rulebook differently to make characters.
 Here are a number of suggested ways to make a character.
 All players should review the Code of Conduct and Philosophies section of the book first due to their importance mentioned in the disclaimer.